Fly fishing classes with Nick Parish in Portland, Oregon

 More on the Portland Community College offering

-We're currently offering both beginner Intro to Fly Fishing and intermediate Fly Fishing Outings in the Spring, Summer, and Fall terms.
-The intro and outings both feature "classroom" (mostly Zoom) instruction as well as casting and fishing time in the field.
+We're currently offering beginner Intro to Fly Fishing year-round at PCC, in the Winter, Spring, Summer, and Fall terms.
+The Intro course features "classroom" (in-person and via Zoom) instruction as well as casting and fishing time in the field.

 I came away with an "I can do this!" feeling of success.
 Slow down, enjoy the experience and the outdoors with no pressures.
 Perfect!